zamoraericjr/investa_backend/README.md

 npm i mongoose
     - mongoose databse

+npm i mongoose@7.6.5

 npm i mongoose-unique-validator

 npm i bcrypt
     - use in hashing the password, hash the pw so it will be stored to the db encrypted

+npm install firebase

+npm i multer
+    to be able to read or parse files request coming from the client